lassedtu/Development-Methods-For-IT-Systems-Notes/Atomic/Domain Model.md

-A domain model is a visual representation of the conceptual classes, attributes, and relationships in the problem domain
+A domain model is a visual representation of the conceptual [[Class]]es, attributes, and relationships in the problem domain

 It shows the real-world concepts and their relationships that are important for understanding the business or problem area